berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 ### Information Desk

-For students lost or arriving late, we will hold an information booth in Dwinelle Plaza after the Puzzle Round begins at 9:00 AM.
+For students who get lost or are arriving late, we will hold an information booth in Dwinelle Plaza after the Puzzle Round begins at 9:00 AM.

 ## Arrival and Check-in